kommitters/bns/README.md

 ## License

-The gem is is licensed under an MIT license.
+The gem is licensed under an MIT license.
 See [LICENSE][license] for details.

 <br/>